 Cats are considered seniors at about age ten, while dogs are senior citizens at approximately seven years of age, although there is breed-related variation of this, with larger dogs reaching senior status even earlier.
 These "oldies but goodies" have special needs that greatly benefit from your extra attention!

 For starters, senior pets have specific nutritional requirements and often develop age-related diseases.
 Taking a proactive approach to senior pet care can help prevent disease or identify problems before complications and major illness arise.
 This typically results in a more successful outcome and better overall prognosis.
 Regular physical examinations (every 6 months is ideal) and screening tests to more thoroughly evaluate the health of your pet can significantly extend the quality and duration of his or her life.
 Your GVC veterinarian is happy to discuss the specific senior care that will benefit your pet.

 We know that love for your pet is not constrained by species!
-We are therefore pleased to treat a variety of exotic pets including ferrets, rabbits, guinea pigs, rats, hamsters, gerbils, hedgehogs, birds, and more.
-These furry and feathery friends will receive exceptional care because, like you, we know that they deserve it.
+We are therefore pleased to treat a variety of small mammals including ferrets, rabbits, guinea pigs, rats, hamsters, gerbils, hedgehogs, and more.
+These furry friends will receive exceptional care because, like you, we know that they deserve it.

-Due to their high degree of species specializations and medical/environmental needs, we do not often treat reptiles, but would be happy to refer you elsewhere, as needed.
+Due to their high degree of species specializations and medical/environmental needs, we typically only perform wing/beak/nail trims for birds and do not often treat reptiles, but would be happy to refer you elsewhere, as needed.
 Please call us so that we may assist you however possible.

 Advanced Dental Care